azz/vscode-csproj/README.md

       ".ts": "TypeScriptCompile" }
     ```

+* `csproj.silentDeletion`: Silently delete items from csproj when their corresponding files are removed.
+Default: `false`.
 * `csproj.includeRegex`: Regular expression to match files you want to add to csproj.
 * `csproj.excludeRegex`: Regular expression to exclude files you do not want to add to csproj.